 Typically, hospitals, clinics, and other employers are legally responsible for the negligent acts of their employees.
 Even though sexual battery is an intentional tort as opposed to a careless one, this same principle still applies.

 Negligent supervision is one of the most common theories in this area.
 Victim/plaintiffs must establish all the elements by a preponderance of the evidence (more likely than not).
 These elements are:

 - The employer had a duty to hire the highest-quality employees that had the utmost respect for the doctor-patient relationship,

 - The employer breached that duty by hiring a person that it knew, or should have known, might commit a sexual battery or other such tort, and

 - That breach of duty caused injury.

 Once again, the injury need not be physical.
-Most courts interpret the damage provision liberally, and an experienced attorney, like a sexual assault lawyer Atlanta GA trusts, can seek justice and compensation.
+Most courts interpret the damage provision liberally, and an experienced attorney can seek justice and compensation.